eddiesTime/sme_app/raw_documentation.md

 The Observer-Observable-Pattern is a design pattern in object-oriented software that specifies a distinct behavior.
 The behavior is a one-to-many relationship, where the change of the _one (Observable)_ notifies the _many (Observers)_, which triggers an automatic update [[@gamma1994design]](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/ref=ntt_at_ep_dpi_1).

-`ReactiveModel` is the representation of the `Observable`, which multiple `Observers` can listen to.
+`ReactiveModel` is the representation of the observable, which multiple observers can listen to.

 ##### ReactiveModel